-Even with the popularity of computer games, board games remain a tried and true way for having fun.
+Even with the popularity of computer games, board games remain a tried and true way of having fun.
 If anything, there has actually been a resurgence of interest in board games and the market is booming for a range of games, including ones that are unusual and unique.

 But, what does this mean for making money?